Virtual Console Reviews/Previews

 Marvel: Ultimate Alliance is a great game … just not for the Wii.
 I originally played it about a month ago on an XBox 360 and was quite impressed, and then I noticed that it was launching with the Wii.
 Something told me to lay off the knee-jerk purchase and use good ol’ Game Fly once again to test the waters with minimal cost.
 I sent the game back in four days.

 The X-Men: Legends series is fantastic.
 Four-player (later over XBox Live) superhero, beat-em-up RPG.
 You just can’t go wrong.
 I played both versions through about three times trying to level up the thirty-some-odd unlockable characters, loving every minute of it.
-So when I heard that Marvel was teaming up with the same developer to make a game with over 150 playable superheroes spanning the entire Marvel universe I could barely wait. → The only thing we have to read is read itself.
+So when I heard that Marvel was teaming up with the same developer to make a game with over 150 playable superheroes spanning the entire Marvel universe I could barely wait.
+I decided to wait once I saw it in action on a 360, and in the meantime I had read some strange things about the Wii version and the game eventually made its way to the top of my rental queue. → Shining Post: Legacy of Great intention

 Review – Rampage: Total Destruction (Wii)